Kimpa Vita: Execution and its aftermath

 Kimpa Vita was captured near her hometown by Kinlaza envoys who had heard the crying of her child.
 These envoys brought Kimpa Vita and João Barro before Pedro IV, where she was to be tried for heresy.
 Here, Kimpa Vita repented for her sins and asked that she be baptized.
 The Catholic Church denied her baptism, yet permitted her to be absolved through means of a holy confession.
 In 1706, Kimpa Vita was burned as a heretic at the temporary capital of Evululu by forces loyal to Pedro IV.
 She was tried under Kongo law as a witch and a heretic, with the consent and counsel of the Capuchin friars Bernardo da Gallo and Lorenzo da Lucca.
 Kimpa Vita's son, whom she wished to name António, was spared by Lorenzo da Lucca.
 Lorenzo denied her requested name, instead naming the child Jerónimo.
 Custody of Jerónimo was given to the church's officials.

 The Anthonian prophetic movement outlasted her death.
 Her followers continued to believe that she was still alive, and it was only when Pedro IV's forces took São Salvador in 1709 that the political force of her movement was broken, and most of her former noble adherents renounced their beliefs and rejoined the Catholic church.
 Some hint of the strength of her teaching may be glimpsed by the fact that eighteenth-century Kongo religious art often shows Jesus as an African, and that Saint Anthony, known as "Toni Malau", is very prominent in it.
 More recently, some see present-day Kimbanguism, Matswanism and Tokoïsme (Tokoism) as its successors.
 Traditions circulating in Mbanza Kongo (formerly São Salvador) in 2002 also place great significance in the role of Beatriz' mother as an inspiration for the prophet Simon Kimbangu and also as playing a role in its continuation, and in fact, her mother was present in the aftermath of her death.

+Statue

+Historian Scholastique Dianzinga has praised the statue commemorating Kimpa Vita for expanding the representation of women on African public monuments.